Attituding/Hypixel-Announcements/Guide/getting-news.md

 ---
 order: 2
+tags: [Guide]
 ---

 # Getting News
-As mentioned in the introduction, the Hypixel News project includes a Discord Bot to simplify the process.
-Alternatively, you can also choose to follow an announcement channel directly.
+To start getting your news, you can either choose to use the Discord Bot or choose to directly follow the announcement channels.

 ## Channel Following
 Discord offers a neat feature where you can "follow" certain channels and have its messages be sent to your desired server + channel.
 To get Hypixel news using this method,